 In the first part of the competition, contestants complete a 30-item problem-solving activity within a 45-minute time limit.
 This portion of the contest is worth 30% of the overall score.
 Next, contestants complete an assigned wiring problem.
 Wiring materials are provided, but contestants furnish their own tools.
 This portion of the contest is worth 60% of the overall score.
 Contestants then use effective communication skills in describing actual electrical wiring tasks.
 All participants use the same topic and materials and props are provided.
 A panel of judges scores each contestant on this phase of the contest, which is worth 10% of the overall score.

 Active FFA members enrolled in a high school agriculture education class in Jackson EMC’s service area are eligible to participate in area competition.
 The top two individuals in each area contest compete at the state meet; however, students who have already participated in the state contest are ineligible to participate in this contest again.
 College scholarships earned at wiring competitions can be used at any college, university or vocational-tech school in Georgia.
 Contact your school's FFA advisor for more information and a complete listing of rules.

-With a score of 77.35, Easton Payne, a junior at Banks County High School, won second place in the State EMC/FFA Agricultural Electrification Career Development Event (CDE) at the annual event held at the State FFA-FHA Camp near Covington.
+Competing against eleven other students, Jefferson High School senior Tan Tonge won second place in the State EMC/FFA Agricultural Electrification Career Development Event (CDE) at the annual event held at the State FFA-FHA Camp near Covington.